jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ### Build custom service client

-If you are going to build an abstraction around the service client of the vendor's library for testing purposes, then define an interface for the service client in another file along side your adapter class that is named like this: `MyAdapterHttpServiceClient.VendorClient.cs`.
+If you are going to build an abstraction around the service client of the vendor's library for testing purposes, then define an interface for the service client in another file alongside your adapter class that is named like this: `MyAdapterHttpServiceClient.VendorClient.cs`.

 In that file, add your interface called: `IVendorClient`, and create a derived `internal sealed class VendorClient : IVendorClient`